Lokot Autonomy: Militia

 Germans did not interfere in the Lokot Autonomy's affairs as long as their transports were kept safe, and the republic delivered the required food quotas to the Wehrmacht.
-Kaminski established Autonomy's court, jails, and newspapers.
+Kaminski established a court, jails, and newspapers.
 Collective farms were abolished, and a significant degree of free enterprise was permitted.
 Kaminski's speeches published in the region's newspapers emphasized that Nazi Germany and Russia "are the same."

 The schools (closed after the German invasion) reopened, and a radio station and some theater groups were established in Lokot, Dmitrovsk and Sevsk Newspapers published in the Lokot Autonomy were typical of all newspapers published on Nazi-occupied Russian territories, featuring articles claiming Judeo-Bolshevik crimes along with Nazi propaganda with the usual heavy dose of antisemitism.
-The Jewish population in the Autonomy was annihilated without German assistance: 223 Jews were shot in the township of Suzemka, and 39 at Navlya.
+The Jewish population in the Autonomy was murdered without German assistance: 223 Jews were shot dead in the township of Suzemka, and 39 at Navlya.

 In October 1942, Kaminski renamed Lokot township as the town of Voskoboinik.
 Streets in other townships of the Autonomy were also renamed.

 In the autumn of 1942, Kaminski ordered the compulsory draft into the militia of all non-disabled men.
 Its units were reinforced with the "volunteers" drafted from Soviet POWs at the nearest Nazi concentration camps.
 Due to the lack of uniforms and boots (some units were barefoot), the Germans provided Kaminski's brigade with used uniforms: these were sufficient for only four battalions.
 Kaminski ordered the gathering of Soviet tanks and armored cars abandoned in 1941 due to the lack of fuel or minor mechanical failures – by November 1942, his unit had at least two BT-7 tanks and one 76 mm artillery gun.

 By late 1942, the militia of the Lokot Autonomy had expanded to the size of a 14-battalion brigade with close to 8,000 men under arms called the Russian National Liberation Army (RONA).
 From November 19, 1942, to December 1942, Lokot was inspected by Alfred Rosenberg.

-In January 1943, the brigade numbered 9,828 people; the armored unit of brigade had in total 11 vehicles:
+In January 1943, the brigade numbered 9,828 people; the armored unit of brigade had in total 15 vehicles: